defano/docker-tutorial/README.md

 #### Starting a container
 `docker run <container-name>` will start the container named `<container-name>`.

-* Had we not used the `--name` argument in the `docker create` command we would have to refer to this container using either a) the nonsensical name auto-assigned to it (`lactating_monkey`) or b) the container ID hash (something like `fb6bcff347c8`).
+Had we not used the `--name` argument in the `docker create` command we would have to refer to this container using either a) the nonsensical name auto-assigned to it (`lactating_monkey`) or b) the container ID hash (something like `fb6bcff347c8`).

+#### Opening a shell on a running container
+`docker exec -it <container-identifier> bash` will open a shell on the running container identified by `<container-identifier>` (a container name or ID).

+More generally, this command is executing the `bash` (shell) command on the container; the `-it` switch indicates that the command should be interactive and allocate a pseudo TTY.

 #### Stopping a container
 `docker stop <container-name>` will stop the running container named `<container-name>`.

-* Like with `docker start` you may substitute the container name with an ID hash prefix if you wish.
+As with `docker start` you may substitute the container name with an ID hash prefix if you wish.

 #### Helpful cleanup commands
 Typically one does not usually clean and rebuild everything, but when experimenting its often helpful to be able to return to a clean state.